 Step 3: Control who sees your posts

-To avoid posting things to your timeline you don’t want certain people to see, head to the Who can see my stuff?
-Section, click Edit next to Who can see your future posts?
+To avoid posting things to your timeline you don’t want certain people to see, head to the Your activity Section, click Edit next to Who can see your future posts?

-The top box shows your current selection, to change this, click the drop-down arrow, select More Options and Only Me.
+The top box shows your current selection, to change this, click the drop-down arrow and Only Me.
 All new timeline posts will now be private by default, but you can change who sees them on a post-by-post basis on the timeline itself.

 Step 4: Stop your profile from being searched

-Click Privacy again and this time look under the Who can look me up?
+Click Privacy again and this time look under the How people can find and contact you?
 Section.

 Here you can check who you want to be able to find you on Facebook using your email address or phone number (if you provided one).
 Choosing Friends for both is the most private option.

-Whatever you choose, it’s definitely worth changing the Do you want search engines outside of Facebook to link to your Timeline? option to No to prevent anything you post appearing if someone searches for your name on Google or another search site.
+Whatever you choose, it’s definitely worth checking the Do you want search engines outside of Facebook to link to your Profile? option to No by deselecting the tick box to prevent anything you post appearing if someone searches for your name on Google or another search site.